Chris Coons: Personal life

-Coons is married to the former Annie Lingenfelter.
+Coons is married to Annie Coons, née Lingenfelter.
 They have three children, twins Mike and Jack, and daughter Maggie, and they live in Wilmington, Delaware.
-Coons is Presbyterian, his wife is Catholic, and they attend St. Ann's Roman Catholic Church in the city.
+Coons is Presbyterian, his wife is Catholic, and they attend St. Ann Catholic Church in the city.
 Coons describes himself as "someone who is, privately, fairly religious," though he has never thought "that needs to be a big part of [campaigning]."

 In 1999, he was awarded the Governor's Outstanding Volunteer Award for his work with the "I Have a Dream" Foundation, the Governor's Mentoring Council, and the United Way of Delaware.

 As of 2018, according to OpenSecrets.org, Coons's net worth was more than $10 million.

+Coons bears a striking resemblance to German Chancellor Olaf Scholz, which the two referenced when posing for a selfie together in February 2024 with the caption "Wer ist wer" (German for "who is who").